sarasouza18/frenet/README.md

 # project instructions

+This project was done in php using the Laravel framework

-- have php 7.2 installed
+- have php ^7.2 installed
 - have an apache server
 - have yarn installed